guardian/price-migration-engine/docs/price-migrations-from-first-principles.md

 pain au raisin  : £1.5
 ```

 One day, you realise that you need to raise your prices, that your croissants are now going to be sold £1.2 each.
-This is fine, one morning before, opening time, you simply update the price in your price display inside the shop, and from that moment customers will be paying £1.2 for croissants.
+This is fine, one morning, before opening time, you simply update the price in your price display inside the shop, and from that moment customers will be paying £1.2 for croissants.
 Your price distribution is now

 ```
 croissant       : £1.2